-Before we can use MRI to help deliver babies that are struggling, we need to clearly understand what to look for.
-To do that, we must first look at the changes that happen in the placentas and in babies' brains during normal pregnancy.
-We have now scanned 80 women with healthy pregnancies, and are analysing the results so that we know what a normal pregnancy looks like using MRI.
-We will then be able to study whether or not we can pick out babies who are struggling, and need to be delivered.
+Before using MRI to help deliver babies that are struggling, we needed to clearly understand what to look for.
+To do that, we looked at the changes that happen in the placentas and in babies' brains during normal pregnancy.
+We scanned 80 women with healthy pregnancies, and analysed the results so we could see what a normal pregnancy looks like using MRI.

 Using the data from this study, researchers will also be able to create 'maps' of the placenta's structure and function.
 These maps can then be used to improve the MRI imaging techniques, providing a detailed and non-invasive way of looking at the placenta during pregnancy.

 This study takes place in a Tommy's centre and is funded by Tommy's and the Edinburgh Clinical Research Imaging CentreHide details